Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Just thoughts, to help you along on your path.
 Whatever you decide to do, you should know you have our support!

-Macros almost 15 years ago
+Macros over 15 years ago

 Macros